Youth Ambassador Harvey explores the cost of attending interview and gives some handy tips and insights to interviews.

 Coming from far away?
 Check if you can do a long-distance video interview over Skype

 It’s useful to know that many employers will agree to do long-distance initial interviews over Skype or FaceTime, it’s worth asking before you agree to visit them.
 I’m not saying that graduates should turn down job interviews but if you don’t feel you can justify spending vast amounts on travelling to interviews, ask the employer if they will cover or contribute towards your travel costs or interview over Skype or FaceTime in the first instance.

 If you are having an interview over Skype or FaceTime, don’t forget to prepare in the same way as you would for a normal interview – it’s easy to forget that these are still serious interviews, dress to impress.

-Youth Ambassador Nadia agrees that this is a good approach adding that she has always been a strong advocate for stating it’s not the tuition fees that is one if the main issues for students its the cost of living and the prospect of being ‘skint’ after university ends.
+Youth Ambassador Nadia agrees that this is a good approach, adding that she has always been a strong advocate for stating it’s not the tuition fees that is one of the main issues for students – it’s the cost of living and the prospect of being ‘skint’ after university ends.